Zubaan Books: History

 In 2020, in the wake of the COVID-19 pandemic, Zubaan worked to create PDFs of their entire collection, opening their ebookstore in August 2020.
 They organised meetings and discussions on Zoom, including sessions on the impact of COVID-19.
 They also had virtual photo exhibitions, writing workshops, and more.

 Meaning of Zubaan

 The word 'Zubaan' comes from Hindustani and means, literally, tongue, but it has many other meanings, such as voice, language, speech and dialect.
+One of the reasons the press is named Zubaan is that it gives a platform for women to share their voices in public, letting them be heard with authority.
+The company also seeks to reclaim the word from its derogatory usage, when it refers to "women's talk" or "gossip".
+The press wanted to make the point that dismissed and marginalized people will still have their voices heard.

 Genres and imprints

 Zubaan has a considerable list of academic books examining issues of gender.
 It has a growing list of autobiographies of women, the best known of which is A Life Less Ordinary by Baby Halder.
 As part of its initiative to publish broadbased popular books, Zubaan regularly publishes fiction by women writers.
 Genres range from literary fiction to science fiction to speculative fiction.
 Under the imprint of Young Zubaan, there is also a growing list of fiction for the age group 6 to 18 including books like Riddle of the Seventh Stone.

 Zubaan also publishes general books: fiction as well as non-fiction that focuses on themes such as conflict studies, health, human rights, gender justice, history, cultural studies, and feminist and queer theory.

 The publishing house has also made efforts to promote writings from women authors from the Northeast region of India, for example, the anthology, Centrepiece: New Writing and Art from Northeast India, which features 21 artists and writers within the Northeast region.